aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/datetimegroupitem/_index.md

 ### getDateTimeGroupingType() {#getDateTimeGroupingType--}

+<b>@deprecated.</b> Please use the 'dateTimeGroupingType' property instead.
 Gets and sets the group type.

 ```javascript
 getDateTimeGroupingType() : DateTimeGroupingType;